cwbit/cakephp-docker/README.md

 This container will (by default) look for your web app code in `../cakephp/` (relative to the `docker-compose` file).

+You can configure what **PHP extensions** are loaded by editing `/php-fpm/Dockerfile`

+You can configure **PHP overrides** by editing `/php-fpm/php-ini-overrides.ini`

 ### `myapp-mysql` - the database server

-The first time you run the docker containers it will create a folder in your root structure called `mysql` and this is where it will store all your database data.
+The first time you run the docker containers it will create a folder in your root structure called `mysql` (at the same level as your `docker` folder) and this is where it will store all your database data.

-Since the data is stored on your host device you can bring the mysql container up and down or completely destroy and rebuild it without ever actually touching your data - it is "safely" stored on the host
+Since the data is stored on your host device you can bring the mysql container up and down or completely destroy and rebuild it without ever actually touching your data - it is "safely" stored on the host.

+You can configure **MySQL overrides** by editing `/mysql/my.cnf`

 ### `myapp-mailhog` - the smtp server